We are Undefeatable County Durham

 The campaign's purpose is to support and encourage finding ways to move that work with each person's conditions, not against them.

 We know that one of the barriers in having the confidence to undertake physical activity is how you are feeling.
 That's why We Are Undefeatable wants to support people in finding the confidence to enjoy physical activity and inspire them to start their day by moving to their mood.
-See YouTube: Move to Your Mood.
+See Move to Your Mood on YouTube.

 There's a video for whatever your mood is each day, whether you're Feeling Relaxed, Needing A Boost or Feeling Energised.
 See We Are Undefeatable: Move to Your Mood.